tginart/zpo/README.md

 - 2025/02/19: Added a loss triton implementation, which has a little speedup, but you can choose not to use it.
 See *simple_grpo_v1* fold
 - 2025/02/19: Added regroup version, implemented sampling of generated data on ref_server.
 See *regroup_ver* fold
 - 2025/02/27: Added vllm package to accelerate the inference.
+- 2025/03/24: Added reinforce++ algorithm.Usage is the same as before.

 ## 🌟 Features
 ### 💡 Simplicity